-North Korea fires ‘unidentified’ ballistic missiles towards East Sea: Seoul
+North Korea fires multiple ballistic missiles towards East Sea

 - list 4 of 4South Korea police seek warrants for 58 repatriated scam centre suspects

-South Korea’s military said that “at least one unidentified ballistic missile” was fired towards the East Sea, which is also known as the Sea of Japan, the official South Korean Yonhap news agency reports.
+South Korea’s military said that it “detected several projectiles, believed to be short-range ballistic missiles” fired towards the East Sea, which is also known as the Sea of Japan, the official South Korean Yonhap news agency reports.

+“Our military has stepped up monitoring in preparation for (the possibility of) additional launches and is maintaining a steadfast readiness posture while sharing relevant information with the US and Japan,” South Korea’s Joint Chiefs of Staff said, according to Yonhap.

-North Korea last fired short-range ballistic and cruise missiles towards the East Sea on May 8 and May 22, meaning the latest launch is the first under South Korea’s new president, Lee Jae-myung, who took office in June, Yonhap reports.
+North Korea last fired short-range ballistic and cruise missiles towards the East Sea on May 8 and May 22 , meaning the latest launch is the first under South Korea’s new president, Lee Jae Myung, who took office in June, Yonhap said.

 Experts had warned that North Korea could launch provocative missile tests before or during the APEC summit to underscore its commitment to being recognised as a nuclear-armed state, the Associated Press news agency reports.